 The internship is a full time, 43-week program, and interns are scheduled to work approximately 40 hours per week, usually Monday through Friday.
 Classroom time and field trips may be scheduled within the 40 hours or outside of the regular daily schedule.
 Interns are also scheduled to work some weekends and holidays.
 Please refer to the

 "Summary of Supervised Practice and Didactic Hours" for the internship schedule.
+The clinical rotation will have two different tracks with varying inpatient units/floors at our hospitals to accommodate 10 dietetic interns.

 - The first week of the internship is called Orientation